Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - You have salespersons or representatives in the state who are working on behalf of your business.

 Another important consideration is state tax.
-Remember that any income made within the state of Texas is also subject to state franchise tax.
+Remember that any income made within the state of Texas is also subject to the state’s franchise tax.
 Foreign qualifying your business lets the state know that you might be filing taxes on money earned while doing business there.
 It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

 Could I be exempt from foreign qualifying in Texas?